RaziehAlidoosti/Exploring-Ethical-Values-in-Software-Systems-a-Systematic-Literature-Review/README.md

-# ...
-This repository is a companion page for the following publication:
-Ethics in Software Engineering: a Systematic Literature Review
+# Ethics in Software Engineering: a Systematic Literature Review
+This repository is a companion page for theis systematic literature review, which contains all the material required for replicating the study.

 The study was conducted by the following researchers: